Science of Identity Foundation: Theology

-The organization combines the teaching of yoga with aspects of Gaudiya Vaishnava theology.
-The followers should practice vegetarianism and refrain from gambling, smoking, drinking alcohol, taking drugs or having "illicit sex".
-While theological basis of Gaudiya Vaishnavism comes primarily from the ancient Indian texts, Bhagavad Gita and Bhagavata Purana, Butler deemphasized the Indian texts, and in 1984 published "Who Are You?
-Discovering Your Real Identity", which used some examples from science to argue against materialism and asert eternal nature of the self.
+The SIF derives its theology through its earlier affiliation with ISKCON, wherein it combines the teaching of Bhakti yoga with aspects of Gaudiya Vaishnava.The followers should practice vegetarianism and refrain from gambling, smoking, drinking alcohol, taking drugs or having "illicit sex".
+While the theological basis of Gaudiya Vaishnavism comes primarily from the ancient Indian texts, Bhagavad Gita and Bhagavata Purana, Butler deemphasized the Indian texts, and in 1984 published "Who Are You?
+Discovering Your Real Identity", which used some examples from science to argue against materialism and assert the eternal nature of the self.

 Butler's teachings included condemnation of homosexuality, suspicion of Islam, Islamophobia, and skepticism of science.
 In the 1980s, Butler opposed bisexual relations, asserting that these would lead to pedophilia and bestiality.
+SIF has been considered a secretive organization that disavows its views on homophobia and Islamophobia.

 Multiple ex-members of SIF have described it as a cult; Butler's status has been characterized as "akin to a god" and not willing to be questioned.
-They say Butler regularly mocked his devotees, publicly, calling it "a form of Krishna’s mercy".
+They say Butler regularly mocked his devotees, publicly, calling it "a form of Krishna's mercy".
 Butler denies these allegations; and he threatened to sue the Honolulu Star-Advertiser when it planned to publish accounts of ex-followers in 2019.

 Association with Tulsi Gabbard

-SIF has received a great deal of media coverage due to Tulsi Gabbard's strong ties with the group.
+Since 2019, SIF has received a great deal of media coverage due to Tulsi Gabbard's strong ties with the group.
 Gabbard was raised in the SIF community in Hawaii and considered Butler her mentor.
 Her parents, Mike Gabbard and Carol Gabbard, are members of SIF.
 In 2015, she acknowledged Butler as her guru in a video statement for an ISKCON anniversary event.
 Butler has likened her to a star pupil.
 Gabbard has worked to minimize and hide her relationship to Butler and SIF.
+A lengthy investigative piece published in The Washington Post on June 21, 2026, indicates the connections were much deeper than had previously been thought.